Ambulatory Surgery Center of Excellence in Vascular & Endovascular Surgery

 This commitment includes having specialty-specific credentialing and privileging guidelines in vascular surgery and interventional radiology.

 The applicant facility performs at least 1,000 vascular and endovascular surgery procedures annually.

-Each applicant interventional radiologist or vascular surgeon has served as the primary provider for at least 800 vascular surgery procedures in their lifetime, and performs at least 400 procedures annually.
+Each applicant interventional radiologist or vascular surgeon performs at least 400 procedures annually and has served as the primary provider for at least 800 vascular surgery procedures in their lifetime.

 For radiologists and surgeons, procedures performed at any facility may be used toward volume.
 Radiologist and surgeons must have served as the primary provider for a procedure to qualify.
 If the applicant’s role as the primary provider has been properly documented, procedures performed during fellowship or residency may qualify.
 Cases in which the applicant served as co-surgeon or assisting radiologist/surgeon do not qualify.

 Each procedure used for volume must be thoroughly documented to enable a medical chart review.

 Volume waivers may be approved in some circumstances.

 3: Program Director

 The applicant facility must appoint a Program Director (or Co-Directors) for the Ambulatory Surgery Center of Excellence in Vascular & Endovascular Surgery (ASCOEVES) program.
 The Physician Program Director(s) must:

 - Participate in the relevant decision-making administrative meetings of the facility.